PolyBench: A Benchmark for Compositional Reasoning in Polyphonic Audio: Benchmark

 \subsection{Stage 2: Data and Questions Preparation}

-Multiple-Choice Question Answering (MCQA) is widely adopted as the standard evaluation task for assessing capabilities of LALMs.
-To investigate LALMs' polyphonic audio understanding performance, in PolyBench, we systematically designed five categories of MCQA tasks based on a concentric hierarchical type of polyphonic reasoning dependency.
-These tasks are designed to comprehensively and quantitatively assess the models' temporal comprehension and reasoning performance regarding overlapping sound events.
+Multiple-Choice Question Answering (MCQA) has been widely adopted as the standard evaluation paradigm for assessing the capabilities of LALMs.
+To evaluate the performance of LALMs in polyphonic audio understanding, PolyBench introduces five categories of MCQA tasks that are systematically organized according to a concentric hierarchical structure of polyphonic reasoning dependencies.
+These tasks are designed to provide a comprehensive and quantitative assessment of temporal understanding and reasoning capabilities with respect to overlapping sound events.